Tom Gorzelanny

 Gorzelanny battled control problems throughout the first half of 2008, walking 61 and striking out 53 in his first 87 2/3 IP while allowing 99 hits.
 He was 6-7 but with a 6.57 ERA and was leading the National League in walks.
 That led to a demotion to Indianapolis when Phil Dumatrait was ready to come off the disabled list.
 Midway through the 2009 season, Gorzelanny was traded to the Chicago Cubs along with John Grabow in exchange for Kevin Hart and Jose Ascanio.
 He pitched for the Cubs again in 2010 before spending 2011-2012 with the Washington Nationals, 2013-2014 with the Milwaukee Brewers, 2015 with the Detroit Tigers and finished the major league portion of his career with the Cleveland Indians in 2016.
 In twelve major league seasons, Gorzelanny had a 50-53 record with 2 saves and an ERA of 4.40.
 Gorzelanny finished his playing career in the New York Mets minor league system.

 In early 2019 the New York Yankees hired University of Iowa pitching coach Desi Druschel which left Hawkeye head coach Rick Heller scrambling to find a pitching coach.
 Gorzelanny came to the rescue and served as a volunteer assistant/pitching coach that season.
 In 2020-2021 he exchanged pitching coach duties to serve as the Hawkeyes' Director of Player Development.
-He left this role when the Arizona Diamondbacks hired him as pitching coach for the ACL Diamondbacks Red in 2022 and Amarillo Sod Poodles in 2023-2024.
+He left this role when the Arizona Diamondbacks hired him as pitching coach for the ACL Diamondbacks Red in 2022.
+Gorzelanny moved up to the AA Amarillo Sod Poodles in 2023 and helped guide the Sod Poodles pitching staff to the Texas League championship, and a franchise-best 77 wins during the regular season.
+He returned to Amarillo in 2024.

 His brother, Rob Gorzelanny, a high school teammate, has been a high school and college assistant coach.